Memory distrust syndrome

 The condition is generally considered to be related to source amnesia, which involves the inability to recall the basis for factual knowledge.
-The main difference between the two is that source amnesia is a lack of knowing the basis of knowledge, whereas memory distrust syndrome is a lack of believing the knowledge that exists.
-The fact that an individual lacks the trust in their own memory implies that the individual would have a reason or belief that would prevent them from the trust that most of us have in our recollections.
+The main difference between the two is that source amnesia is a lack of knowing the basis of knowledge, whereas memory distrust syndrome is a lack of trust in the knowledge that exists.
+The latter implies an individual’s reason or belief that would prevent them from trusting their recollections.
 Cases concerning memory distrust syndrome have led to documented false confessions in court cases.

 Symptoms

-The main symptom of memory distrust syndrome is the lack of belief in one's own memory, however this comes with the side effect of using outside sources for information.
+The main symptom of memory distrust syndrome is the lack of belief in one's own memory, and, a reliance on outside sources for information as a side effect.
 The individual may have their own memory, but will readily change it depending on chosen outside sources.
-The memories that they have may be correct, but due to their distrust they will still alter their belief of what is true if contrary information is suggested.
+Individuals may alter their recollections when contrary information is suggested, even though their memory may be true, due to the distrust in their memory.

 For example, a person has a memory of a house and recalls it to be white.
 Then, a trusted family member begins talking with them and suggests that it was red instead.
 The afflicted individual will then believe the house was red despite their recollection of it being white.
 It is unknown if the person's memory of the house is permanently altered; however, they will say that the house was red regardless of the memory's condition.

 Also, this does not necessarily allow for confabulatory memory fabrication.
 Currently it is not believed that an afflicted individual will readily believe an outside source on a memory of which the person is not involved, such as a randomly shared story.
 This further suggests that memory distrust syndrome solely alters the individual's currently retrievable memories, and not randomized information.

 Causes

 It is normal to have some level of memory distrust, or the lack of trusting in one's own memory.
 This may occur when speaking with your parents about your childhood, for example.
 However it seems that everyone has their own level of memory distrust, and memory distrust syndrome seems to be a severe case.

 The direct cause is unknown; however, it is possibly a defense or coping mechanism to a preexisting condition that would alter one's memory.
 This could involve frontal lobe lesions, Alzheimer's disease, amnesia, dementia, or other conditions.
 Any condition that would alter either existing memories or the formation of new memories could cause a coping scheme such as memory distrust syndrome.
-Alternatively, an individual may have learned over time to not trust their own memory from conditioning, and as such the individual would develop a defense mechanism to remove themselves from potential embarrassment.
+Alternatively, an individual may have learned over time to not trust their own memory from conditioning, and as such the individual would develop a defense mechanism to remove themselves from potential abuse.